RSS

 1. Home Inspection

 Before finalizing your purchase, always invest in a professional home inspection.
-It typically costs between $400 and $800 but can save you thousands in potential repairs.
+It typically costs between $600 - $900 but can save you thousands in potential repairs.
 In our region’s colder climate, pay special attention to insulation, heating systems, and foundation issues.

 2. Property Appraisal

 A real estate lawyer will handle the paperwork, title transfer, and mortgage registration.
-Legal fees in Fort St. John generally range from $1,000–$1,500.
-Title insurance (often recommended) adds another $200–$300 but offers protection against ownership disputes or title defects.
+Legal fees in Fort St. John generally range from $1,200 - $2,200.

 4. Property Transfer Tax